PegasusResearch/Workshop-ROS2/README.md

 gedit ~/.bashrc
 ```

-2) Tell the .bashrc file where ROS 2 is setup
+2) Tell the .bashrc file where ROS 2 is setup (replace humble by foxy if your are running Ubuntu 20.04LTS)
 ```
 source /opt/ros/humble/setup.bash
 source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash